On Discrete Gibbs Measure Approximation to Runs: Introduction

 \section{Introduction}

-Runs and patterns is an important topic in the areas related to probability and statistics such as, reliability theory, meteorology and agriculture, statistical testing and quality control among many others (see Balakrishnan and Koutras \cite{BK}, Kumar and Upadhye \cite{KU2} and Dafnis {\em et al.} \cite{DAP}).
-The research in this topic initiated with the runs related to success/failure (see Philippou {\em et al.} \cite{PGP} and Philippou and Makri \cite{PM}).
-A series of articles later followed in this area, see Aki \cite{AKI}, Aki {\em et al.} \cite{AKH}, Antzoulakos {\em et al.} \cite{ABK}, Antzoulakos and Chadjiconstantinidis \cite{AC}, Balakrishnan and Koutras \cite{BK} and Makri {\em et al.} \cite{MPP} and references therein.
-Furthermore, Haung and Tsai \cite{HT} extended the pattern by considering runs of failures and successes together which is known as ($k_1,k_2$)-runs or modified distribution of order $k$.
-Recently, Dafnis {\em et al.} \cite{DAP} studied three different types of ($k_1,k_2$)-runs, as described below.\\ Let $\eta_1,\eta_2,\dotsc,\eta_n$ be a finite sequence of independent Bernoulli trials with success probability ${\mathbb P}(\eta_i=1)=p$ and failure probability ${\mathbb P}(\eta_i=0)=q=1-p$.
-Then, three types of dependent setups can be observed for any pair of positive integers ($k_1,k_2$), excluding ($0,0$), as follows: \begin{itemize} \item[{(\bf T1)}] at least $k_1$ consecutive failures followed by at least $k_2$ consecutive successes. \item[{(\bf T2)}] exactly $k_1$ consecutive failures followed by exactly $k_2$ consecutive successes. \item[{(\bf T3)}] at most (at least one) $k_1$ consecutive failures followed by at most (at least one) $k_2$ consecutive successes. \end{itemize} Let $B_{k_1,k_2}^n$, $M_{k_1,k_2}^n$ and $N_{k_1,k_2}^n$ be the number of occurrences of the events of first, second and third kind out of $n$ trials respectively.
-However, the distribution of the event of first type ($B_{k_1,k_2}^n$) is studied by Huang and Tsai \cite{HT} in 1991 where probability generating function (PGF), recursive relations for probability mass function (PMF), Poisson convergence and an extension of this distribution is given.
-Recently, approximation problem related $B_{k_1,k_2}^n$ is studied widely, for example, Poisson approximation to $B_{k_1,k_2}^n$ is given by Vellaisamy \cite{V}, binomial convoluted Poisson approximation to $B_{1,1}^n$ is studied by Upadhye {\em et al.} \cite{UCV}, negative binomial approximation to waiting time for $B_{k_1,k_2}^n$ and pseudo-binomial approximation to $B_{k_1,k_2}^n$ are given by Kumar and Upadhye \cite{KU1,KU2}.\\ In this paper, we focus on the distribution of $M_{k_1,k_2}^n$.
-First, we rederive recursive relations in PGFs, PMFs and moments and obtain explicit forms of PGF and PMF.
-We also rederive PGF, recursive relations in PMFs and moments of waiting for $M_{k_1,k_2}^n$ which correct some erroneous results of Dafnis {\em et al.} \cite{DAP} (see Remark \ref{three:error}).
-Next, we derive a Stein operator for $M_{k_1,k_2}^n$ as perturbation of discrete Gibbs measure (DGM).
-Further, we obtain new bounds for approximation of $M_{k_1,k_2}^n$ to Poisson, pseudo-binomial and negative binomial distributions by matching the parameters.\\ Next, Stein's method (Stein \cite{stein}) is used to derive bounds between $M_{k_1,k_2}^n$ and Poisson, pseudo-binomial and negative binomial distributions.
-Stein's method can be described in three steps.
-First, we obtain an operator (known as Stein operator denoted by ${\cal A}_X$ for a random variable $X$) which is acting on a large class of functions ${\cal G}_X$ such that
+Runs and patterns is an important topic in the areas related to probability and statistics, such as reliability theory, meteorology and agriculture, statistical testing and quality control among many others (see Balakrishnan and Koutras \cite{BK}, Kumar and Upadhye \cite{KU2} and Dafnis {\em et al.} \cite{DAP} for more details).
+The research on this topic started with runs related to success/failure (see Philippou {\em et al.} \cite{PGP} and Philippou and Makri \cite{PM}) and series of articles later followed in this area, see Aki \cite{AKI}, Aki {\em et al.} \cite{AKH}, Antzoulakos {\em et al.} \cite{ABK}, Antzoulakos and Chadjiconstantinidis \cite{AC}, Balakrishnan and Koutras \cite{BK} and Makri {\em et al.} \cite{MPP} and references therein.
+Huang and Tsai \cite{HT} and Dafnis {\em et al.} \cite{DAP} extended the study by considering failures and successes together which is known as ($k_1,k_2$)-runs or modified distribution of order $k$.
+In this paper, we consider the approximation problem related to $(k_1,k_2)$-runs.\\ Let $\eta_1,\eta_2,\dotsc,\eta_n$ be a finite sequence of independent Bernoulli trials with ${\mathbb P}(\eta_i=1)=p_i=1-q_i={\mathbb P}(\eta_i=0)$.
+Define, $\eta_0=1$,